Giovanni Merlini

 Giovanni Merlini (28 August 1795 - 12 January 1873) was an Italian Roman Catholic priest and a professed member in the Missionaries of the Precious Blood.
 Merlini was a close friend of Saint Gaspare del Bufalo who founded the order and was also a close friend to Pope Pius IX who provided assistance in helping the order spread for its activities.
 He also served as the third Moderator General for the order from 1847 until his death.
 He was also a noted spiritual director and provided spiritual counsel to Saint Maria de Mattias as she went establishing a religious congregation of her own.

 The beatification process for Merlini opened in the 1880s in Rome and took several decades to complete.
 In 1973 he became titled as Venerable after Pope Paul VI confirmed that the late priest had practiced heroic virtue during his lifetime.
+Giovanni Merlini was beatified in Rome on Sunday, January 12, 2025.

 Life

 Giovanni Merlini was born in Spoleto on 28 August 1795 as the third of thirteen children to Luigi Merlini and Antonia Claudi.
 His father - who settled in Spoleto - was descended from a noble Sicilian line but set up a business in Spoleto.
 He attended school in his hometown where he was noted for his pious temperament and he received his First Communion in 1808 in the Sant'Ansano church from the Barnabite Bishop (and future cardinal) Antonio Maria Cadolini.

 He decided to pursue the priesthood despite his parents making their objections known to him and commenced his studies for the priesthood in 1809 in Spoleto.
 He received his sacerdotal ordination on 19 December 1818 in his hometown from Bishop Francesco Canali (future cardinal).
 Merlini learnt from his schoolmate and friend Fr.
 Antonio Lipparelli that Saint Gaspare del Bufalo would be in the area conducting a retreat.
 The two decided to join the retreat.
 Merlini enrolled on 6 July 1820 in a course for the Spiritual Exercises that Saint Gaspare del Bufalo was conducting in the San Felice convent in Giano dell'Umbria.
 It was here that he became acquainted with the priest with the two becoming close friends and confidantes.
 In 1820 he became part of the Missionaries of the Precious Blood that del Bufalo had founded in 1815.
 The two would encounter initial difficulties in the role of their order with the most resistance coming from Pope Leo XII and his two successors who disliked the premise of their order.

 Merlini became a noted spiritual director and provided spiritual counsel to Saint Maria de Mattias whom he aided in founding her religious congregation titled the Sisters Adorers of the Most Precious Blood.
 He also provided spiritual counsel to the convert (and mother of the Russian ambassador to Naples) Princess Adelaide Wolkonska.
 Merlini aided his friend del Bufalo at his deathbed in 1837.
 Part of his role in the order included preaching in several Italian cities - such as in L'Aquila in 1826 - in addition to overseeing the formation of the newer members in the order.